 Energy efficiency gains support goals of economic growth, energy security, and environmental sustainability while reducing consumers’ energy bills.
 While energy efficiency is improving around the world, much potential remains untapped.
-Global progress has become dependent on yesterday’s policies, with the implementation of new policies slowing, according to the International Energy Agency.
-The global transition to a clean energy future requires a pipeline of new efficiency policies.
+The global transition to a clean energy future requires both new and improved efficiency policies and incentives, with a focus on their effective and equitable access and benefits for low-income households, small businesses, and other electricity ratepayers.

 Research from the Luskin Center for Innovation (LCI) informs the next generation of clean energy programs.
 Example studies follow.